learn-co-curriculum/dsc-statistical-power/README.md

-While a bit long winded, you can see that realalistic effect sizes for this scenario could be anywhere from 0.05 (or lower) up to approximately .4.
+While a bit long winded, you can see that realistic effect sizes for this scenario could be anywhere from 0.05 (or lower) up to approximately .4.

-Now that you have some parameter estimates for alpha $\alpha$ and the effect size, you can map subsequent relationships for the power and sample size.
-Again, this is because any 3 of these quantities (alpha, effect size, sample size and power) will determine the fourth.
+Now that you have some parameter estimates for $\alpha$ and the effect size, you can map subsequent relationships for the power and sample size.
+Again, this is because any three of these quantities (alpha, effect size, sample size and power) will determine the fourth.

-As you've also seen, a common statistical test for comparing sample means is the T-test.
-Statsmodels has some convenient build in methods for calculating the power of a t-test and plotting power curves.
+As you've also seen, a common statistical test for comparing sample means is the t-test.
+Statsmodels has some convenient build in functions for calculating the power of a t-test and plotting power curves.
 Take a look:

 ```python